Knowing how to write a curriculum vitae CV or resume for a career change is a learned skill or should we call it a talent or art?

 When you are considering a career change, there are many things to think about and research to be fully prepared for the career transition.
 While you have to consider the benefits, financial changes, your family, and even where you live, you also have to think about how to prove you are qualified.

-This can be hard if you don’t know where to start.
+It can be a complicated process if you don’t know where to start.
 There is a wealth of information and sites that can help you with this (sometimes enormous) task.

 Where to Find Information